-Following a live streaming at an ungodly hour, some late night notes for the Incredible Machines conference organized by Mohammed Salemy in Vancouver.
-Hoping to expand this in a proper text on the ‘locus classicus’ of accelerationism and Nietzsche’s evil quote.
+Following a live streaming at an ungodly hour, some late night notes for the Incredible Machines conference.

 Having only few minutes, as a nodal point to condense many open questions, I’m going to use only one idea, that is the concept of surplus value of code introduced by Deleuze and Guattari in Anti-Oedipus, curiously in the same chapter of the locus classicus of accelerationism (‘The Civilized Capitalist Machine’), where misquoting Nietzsche they propose notoriously ‘to accelerate the process’.
 We keep on quoting only the last lines, yet the whole chapter is an ambitious synthesis of many problems of political economy.1 The term surplus value of code happened to condense a vast set of open questions, especially in relation to information machines and ‘what is to be augmented’.